 Bellaria Igea Marina: the Village of the fishermen

-The old stories tell that the name BELLARIA is due to an exclamation of Pope Gregory XII who in 1414 when he was guest of Carlo Malatesta, after having long inhaled the salty air coming from the sea and from the green, perfumed marine woods, said: “Oh, what a beautiful air – Oh che Bell’aere“, giving the name to the place.
+The old stories tell that the name Bellaria is due to an exclamation of Pope Gregory XII who, in 1414, as a guest of Carlo Malatesta, after breathing in the salty air coming from the sea and from the green, perfumed marine woods, said: “Oh, what a beautiful air – Oh che Bell’aere“, thus giving the name to the place.

-In truth, scholars teach us how the name “Bellaria” is prior to this episode: since the year 1311 in fact, a testament of the Malatesta mentioned “Bellaere” as a fortified residence in the area near the church of Santa Margherita in Bellaria Monte.
+In truth, scholars teach us that the name “Bellaria” predates this episode: in fact, as early as 1311 a Malatesta will mentioned “Bellaere” as a fortified residence in the area near the church of Santa Margherita in Bellaria Monte.

-The small village had to be particularly important at the time first for the Lords and then for the Papal State.
+The small village was particularly important at the time for the Lords and for the Papal State.

-Placed at the mouth of the river Uso, the small settlement of fishermen of Bellaria was in fact an easy prey and an easy landing for the frequent raids of the Saracen pirates, so that it was necessary to provide the village with a Watchtower, called the Saracen Tower.
+Placed at the mouth of the river Uso, this small settlement of fishermen was in fact an easy prey and an easy landing for the frequent raids of the Saracen pirates, so that it became necessary to provide the village with a Watchtower, called the Saracen Tower.

-An ancient seaside resort and a holiday destination since 1900, today Bellaria Igea Marina is a modern and charming town that still maintains its lifestyle on a human scale.
+An ancient seaside resort and a holiday destination since 1900, today Bellaria Igea Marina is a charming, modern town that still maintains its human-scale style of life.

-It is recognized as an ideal holiday location for the friendliness of its inhabitants, and for being a strategic starting point for world-famous art cities such as Ravenna, Ferrara, Venice, Rimini, Urbino, and Florence.
+It is recognized as an ideal holiday location for the friendliness of its inhabitants, and for being a strategic starting point to visit world-famous art cities such as Ravenna, Ferrara, Venice, Rimini, Urbino, and Florence.